terraform-ibm-modules/terraform-ibm-landing-zone-vpc/reference-architectures/deploy-arch-ibm-vpc-quickstart-vpc.md

 - Security group automatically cleaned for restrictive profiles
 - Public gateways created only when allowed by the profile

-### Optional Flow Logs
+### Flow Logs
-- Enable VPC Flow Logs to create a Object Storage instance and bucket automatically
+- VPC Flow Logs can be enabled if needed.

 ---